facebook twitter instagram linkedin google youtube vimeo tumblr yelp rss email podcast phone blog search brokercheck brokercheck Play Pause

 Reader Question: I have several young grandchildren.
 How can I best help my grandkids pay for college in the future?

 Getting an early start helping your grandkids pay for college is a smart approach.
 Most of us are very aware of how much college costs have been increasing in recent history.
-In fact, if you compare college costs from 1980 to 2020, the price to attend a four-year college full-time increased a whopping 180%!
+In fact, if you compare college costs from 1980 to 2020, the average cost to attend a four-year college full-time increased a whopping 180%!
 Starting some early savings for your grandchildren can allow you to take advantage of tax favorable investment options and compounding interest.
-However, it’s also crucial to coordinate your planning with your kids (the parents) and your own retirement needs.
-We will discuss some favorable ways to save, rules around gifting and note important factors in your own planning and the parents’ planning to keep in mind.
+You will also be helping them to avoid or lower the student loan value needed to complete college.
+However, it's also crucial to coordinate your planning with your kids (the parents) and your own retirement needs.
+We will discuss some favorable ways to save, rules around gifting and note important factors in your own planning and the parents' planning to keep in mind.

 One crucial consideration to address before getting started is whether helping your grandkids with college funding will work in your own long-term plan.
 Most clients we meet who are close to retirement or who have already retired share at least one common goal- to live the rest of their lives without running out of money or having to rely on their children to take care of them.
-Choosing to help grandchildren with college costs may decrease the availability of your own assets for various needs such as long-term care.
-Be sure to first understand your own retirement needs fully so that you can determine an appropriate goal for college funding support.
-Meeting with a financial planner can help you to get a clearer picture of your own retirement planning and what flexibility you have to help out your grandkids without putting yourself at risk.
+Choosing to help grandchildren with college expenses may decrease the availability of your own assets for various needs such as long-term care.
+Be sure to first understand your own retirement needs fully so that you can determine an appropriate goal to support a college savings plan.
+Meeting with a financial planner can help you to get a clearer picture of your own financial future and what flexibility you have to help out your grandkids without putting yourself at risk.
 Also consider that some account types to save for college are very flexible- you can choose to use some of the value yourself if needed with no penalty- while some are rather inflexible with penalties for not using the funding for educational funding.

-Let’s first consider the most flexible funding option- a taxable brokerage account.
+Let's first consider the most flexible funding option- a taxable brokerage account.
 You may very well already have some value in an account like this that you have been using to save for retirement.
-If you’d like to have a lot of flexibility on how to use your investment without incurring penalties, then this account may be a good option for you.
+If you'd like to have a lot of flexibility on how to use your investment without incurring penalties, then this account may be a good option for you.
+You can sell positions in the account when needed in order to provide a cash gift to your grandchildren.
 The downside to these accounts is that they do not have any special tax treatment; therefore, you will be taxed on any investment income generated in the account at either your ordinary or the long-term capital gains rate.
-If this is your preferred approach and you already have an account like this for your own funding, it may make sense to consider setting up a separate taxable brokerage account so that you can adjust the allocation differently from your own and track the total value allocated to your grandchildren’s education.
+If this is your preferred approach and you already have an account like this for your own funding, it may make sense to consider setting up a separate taxable brokerage account so that you can adjust the allocation differently from your own and track the total value allocated to your grandchildren's education.

-Another consideration besides tax treatment of the account is any limitations around contributions.
+Another consideration besides tax implications of the account is any limitations around contributions.
 With a taxable brokerage account, there is no limit to how much you can invest every year in the account.
 There are, however, limits on how much you can gift in the future to each of your grandchildren without running into the need to file a gift tax return.
 As of 2024, the annual gift tax limit is $18,000 per person.
 This means that for a married couple, you can gift up to $36,000 per person without needing to recognize a potentially taxable gift.
+Those who gift above this limit will need to file a gift tax return and will start using up some of their lifetime gift and estate tax exemption amount.
 Please note that the current lifetime gift and estate tax exemption for Federal purposes is $13.61 ML (double for married couple); however, that could potentially reduce in 2026 if the changes made under the Tax Cuts and Jobs Act of 2018 are allowed to sunset.
 One way to avoid limiting your gift to the annual exclusion amount and still avoid eating into your lifetime exemption is to make direct tuition payments to an accredited educational institution.
-This is because there is unlimited tuition gift tax exclusion for educational purposes.
+This is because there is unlimited college tuition gift tax exclusion for educational purposes.

-Unlike taxable brokerage accounts, there is a limit to how much you can contribute in a given year to a 529 plan.
+Unlike taxable brokerage accounts, there is an annual contribution limit to how much you can contribute to a 529 plan.
 The limit is tied to the annual gift tax exclusion amount, so currently it is $18,000 per year per person.
 There is also a special election that allows you to contribute up to $90,000 as a lump sum and treat the contribution as if it were spread over a five-year period.
 This 5-year election must be reported on Form 709 (the gift tax form) for each of the five years.
 This can be a powerful way to front-load the 529 plan and allow for sizeable tax-free growth.

 One additional concern around using a 529 plan owned by grandparents is if this will affect their grandchildren's eligibility for financial aid.
 The good news here is that due to recent changes in FAFSA calculations, funding from grandparent owned 529 plans will no longer have an adverse effect on a grandchild's financial aid eligibility.